llobato/docs/docs/other/install-gwms-factory.md

    1. Edit Factory configuration options
    1. Edit HTCondor configuration options
    1. Create a HTCondor grid map file
-   1. Reconfigure and Start factory
+   1. Reconfigure and Start Factory

 ## Configuring the Factory

 The configuration file is `/etc/gwms-factory/glideinWMS.xml`.
 The next steps will describe each line that you will need to edit for most cases, but you may want to review the whole file to be sure that it is configured correctly.

-### Frontend security configuration
+### Security configuration

-In the security section, you will need to provide each frontend that is allowed to communicate with the factory:
+In the security section, you will need to provide **each frontend** that is allowed to communicate with the Factory:

        :::xml
        <security key_length="2048" pub_key="RSA" remove_old_cred_age="30" remove_old_cred_freq="24" reuse_oldkey_onstartup_gracetime="900">